 And, I honestly believe that if I can learn from these people, then so can anyone.

-So, one of the things I wanted to do with the Income Addon forums, was to encourage discussion around some of the top business, self-improvement, and personal development books I have read.
+So, one of the things I like to do is to encourage others to read some of the top business, self-improvement, and personal development books I have read.

 1 – Tony Robbins

 Tony Robbins is an incredible individual who has really inspired my life.
 I’ve picked up a ton of important principles from Robbins, but perhaps the biggest factors that I have taken away from him is that, if you want to go to a new level, you have to raise your standards.